 - One or more Xen VMs

-The first part of installing a Xen VM high availability environment (which we'll refer to as Xen HA) involves configuring a SAN.
-This is done with services included in SUSE Linux Enterprise Server.
+The first part of installing a Xen VM high availability environment (which we'll refer to as Xen HA)

 To prepare your cluster for storage, just create two logical unit numbers (LUNs) on the SAN.
 If a SAN is already in place, you can use that, but if you don't yet have a SAN, SUSE Linux Enterprise Server (SLES) 10.1 includes everything you need to create one based on iSCSI.
 One can be created with a server running SLES 10.1 as the storage server and with two servers running SLES 10.1 that access the LUNs that are offered by the storage server.